Chinese Crested Dog: Care

 Both varieties require certain amounts of grooming.
-The Powderpuff is entirely covered with a double, very soft, straight coat.
-Although a Powderpuff's coat does not continuously grow, it can grow to be quite long at full length; a weekly bath and frequent brushing typically helps to prevent matting.
+The powderpuff is entirely covered with a double, very soft, straight coat.
+Although a powderpuff's coat does not continuously grow, it can grow to be quite long at full length; a weekly bath and frequent brushing typically helps to prevent matting.
 For an optimal coat, it is recommended not to brush the dog's coat when dry or dirty, as a light spray of water or grooming spray to their coat is recommended before brushing.
-Many choose to shave their Powderpuff in a "Pony Cut" leaving long hair on the bottom of legs, tail, head and crest for an easy care coat.
-Powderpuffs are very clean and have no odor.
+Many choose to shave their powderpuff in a "pony cut" leaving long hair on the bottom of legs, tail, head and crest for an easy care coat.
 The breed has "little to no shedding".

-Maintenance of the Hairless variety's skin is similar to maintaining human skin and as such it can be susceptible to acne, dryness, and sunburn.
+Maintenance of the hairless variety's skin is similar to maintaining human skin and as such it can be susceptible to acne, dryness, and sunburn.
 Hypoallergenic or oil-free moisturizing cream can keep the skin from becoming too dry when applied every other day or after bathing.
 Burning can occur in regions that are subject to strong UV radiation, especially in lighter-skinned dogs.
 Many owners apply baby sunscreen to their pets before spending time in strong sun.
 Some Chinese Crested Dogs have skin allergies to lanolin.

-Unless the dog is a "true" Hairless (one with virtually no hair growth on non-extremities), trimming and/or shaving is often performed to remove excess hair growth.
+Unless the dog is a "true" hairless (one with virtually no hair growth on non-extremities), trimming and/or shaving is often performed to remove excess hair growth.

 The Chinese Crested Dog is further distinguished by its hare foot (having more elongated toes), as opposed to the cat foot common to most other dogs.
 Because of this, the quicks of Cresteds run deeper into their nails, so care must be taken not to trim the nails too short to avoid pain and bleeding.

-Powderpuffs enjoy getting outdoors for daily exercise, although they are not a high energy breed.
-Being a very intelligent breed, this dog does well in obedience type sports.
+Powderpuffs enjoy going outdoors for daily exercise, although they are not a high energy breed.
+Being an intelligent breed, this dog does well in obedience type sports.
 Consistency is a must; however, this breed can be relatively sensitive and should have a gentle trainer.
-The Powderpuff is great at learning and performing tricks.
+The powderpuff is adept at learning and performing tricks.